 - a passion for cooking

-- technical skills and cooking techniques - including knowing how to cook, store and serve food
+- technical cooking skills - including knowing how to prepare, cook, store and serve food

 - teamwork and communication skills